 For an initial consultation, please call:

-Elgin, Cannon & Associates has two partners and four associate lawyers.
+Elgin, Cannon & Associates has two partners and three associate lawyers.

 Direct line: 604-683-0007